Updated October 2019

 What can patients do?

 “The risk for each patient is individual.
 I would encourage every patient to start a discussion with their healthcare providers,” said Dr. Barkoudah.
 “The ultimate cure is for everyone to move.
-Please, if you can get out of bed safely, with the help of physical therapy or the help of a treatment team, do it and do it as soon as possible.”
+Please, if you can get out of bed safely, with the help of physical therapy or the treatment team, do it and do it as soon as possible.”

 If you have a history of blood clots, it’s important that your healthcare team knows about it.
 You should also let them know about any medications you’re taking, including anticoagulants.